 1864 Edwin Booth opens a four-month stand in Hamlet at the old Winter Garden Theatre.

-1900 Sarah Bernhardt and Benoit Constant Coquelin open for a five-week engagement, in French, at the Garden Theatre in New York.
+1900 Sarah Bernhardt and Benoit Constant Coquelin open a five-week engagement, in French, at the Garden Theatre in New York.
 Bernhardt plays Camille, Tosca, Roxanne, and, in a burst of early non-traditional casting, two "breeches" roles, Hamlet and L'Aiglon (Napoleon).

 1911 At London's Savoy Theatre, there is a special performance by the Pioneer Players of Laurence Houseman's Pains and Penalties: The Defence of Queen Caroline.
 It had been banned because it dealt with royalty in an unflattering way.